shkang-kr/guidance-for-collaborative-unified-data-and-ai-development-on-aws/README.md

 July will use the data prepared and loaded into Data Warehouse (Redshift) to train a forecasting ML model using below steps.

 1. [In SageMaker Unified Studio portal] On top level menu bar choose Build -> JupyterLab to connect to the SageMaker Unified Studio space.
-1. [In JupyterLab] Create a folder named `ml-engineer` under `source/script` folder.
+1. [In SageMaker Unified Studio portal] On top level menu bar choose Build -> JupyterLab to connect to the SageMaker Unified Studio space.
+1. [In JupyterLab] Click on `Git` (on Jupiter's menu bar) and then click on `Git Clone Repo`, on the pop-up enter this [repository clone URL](https://github.com/aws-solutions-library-samples/guidance-for-a-unified-development-experience-for-aws-data-analytics-and-machine-learning.git).
+You can omit this step if you are following the ML Engineer steps on the same JupyterLab session as the Data engineer step.
-1. [In JupyterLab] Upload the scripts under [source/script/ml-engineer/](source/script/ml-engineer/) to the scripts folder created on step.
+1. [In JupyterLab] Click on `File Browser` icon on left panel and navigate to folder  `source/scripts/ml-engineer`.
+1. [In JupyterLab] Open the notebook `sales-automl.ipynb`.
 1. [In JupyterLab] Execute the script cell by cell to load data from Redshift to a DataFrame and train a ML model using Amazon SageMaker AutoML APIs.
-1. [In JupyterLab] Amazon SageMaker Autopilot is used to train the model and generate predictions.
+1. [In JupyterLab] Amazon SageMaker Autopilot is used to train the model and generate predictions
-1. [In JupyterLab] Process starts with customers getting data from Redshift and using for Model training.
+1. [In JupyterLab] Process starts with customers getting data from Redshift and using for Model training
-1. [In JupyterLab] Predictions can be generated in two ways: - Batch processing - Real-time Endpoint.
+1. [In JupyterLab] Predictions can be generated in two ways: - Batch processing - Real-time endpoint
-1. [In JupyterLab] During training: - Multiple time series models run concurrently - Models are combined into a single ensembled model - Ensemble blending minimizes forecast error.
+1. [In JupyterLab] During training: - Multiple time series models run concurrently - Models are combined into a single ensemble model - Ensemble blending minimizes forecast error
-1. [In JupyterLab] Customers receive: - Metadata  - Ensemble model - All underlying candidate models.
+1. [In JupyterLab] Customers receive: - Metadata  - Ensemble model - All underlying candidate models